-His library 6,000 books was likely the largest and finest private collection of its kind anywhere, accumulated from across the world over his life time.
+His library 6,000 books were likely the largest and finest private collection of its kind anywhere, accumulated from across the world over his lifetime.

-I have included his 1997 Canadian Who's Who profile, although in here there is no mention of his many honourary titles that were bestowed on him in Europe
+I have included his 1997 Canadian Who's Who profile, although in here there is no mention of his many honorary titles that were bestowed on him in Europe

 MERTA de VELEHRAD, Jan, B.Sc., Ph.D., psychologist, artist, reverend, scientist, diving systems engineer, marine safety and management systems auditor, safety officer, civil servant, international lecturer, b.
 (Stare Mesto), Czechoslovakia 1944, Technical Trade School (Slusovice), Trade Diploma 1962, College of Social Law (Prague), 1964-68, McGill University., (Montréal) B.Sc.
 1971, Univ. of Aberdeen (Scotland), Ph.D. (expr. psych.)
 1978, University of Edinburgh (Scotland), Certificate Stylometrics 1984, Carleton University (Ottawa) Fire Engineering Course 1985, International Loss Control Institute (Atlanta, USA), Diplomas in Risk Management and Safety Auditing 1992, Advanced Loss Control, Modern Safety Management.
 1993, Accident Investigation 1994, CHIEF INSPECTOR OF DIVING, GOVT.
 OF CANADA 1981-- , army service 1962-64, Publisher & Editor-in-Chief Sign and Market Place magazines.
 1972-74, company president., guest lecturer, deep sea diver and diving supervisor offshore oil platforms North Sea, Middle East, Africa and North America 1974-78, Director of Research and Development for major diving companies in Scotland, Kuwait and America 1978-81, Operations Manager, World's First Diving Hospital (Dundee, Scotland) 1976, Project Manager with over 30 Research and Development projects, investigating the Ocean Ranger Oil Rig disaster 1982, provided diving expertise deep sea diving & salvage operations including. gold recovery from H.M.S.
 Edinburgh 1981, salvage Ocean Ranger 1984, M.V.
 Trans Pacific 1987, Piper Alpha 1988, Captain K 1990, Nadine 1991 and Irving Whale 1996, as scientist participated in a majority of ULTRA-DEEP diving expertise programmes conducted during the past 20 yrs. including record dives to 1600 feet, University of Pennsylvania 1976, to 2250 feet, Duke University 1982 (world record), considered candidate for first Canadian.
 Astronaut Program 1983, Diploma certified in speciality of Hyperbaric Medicine (USA) 1989, holds two British patents, various patents pending, recipient, Special Merit Award Canadian.
 Diving Ind.
 1985, Commemorative Medal of Honour (USA) 1988, International.
 Leadership Hall of Fame (USA) 1988, International Cultural Diploma of Honour (UK) 1989, World Biographical Hall of Fame (USA) 1989, The International Hall of Leaders (USA) 1988, Certificate of Merit for distinguished service to community (UK) 1988, Certificate of Achievement for outstanding and continuous support of Canadian.
 Diving Industry 1996, Charter recipient of The 20th Century Award of Achievement (UK) 1992, American Biographical Inst., Man of the Year 1990 and The Most Admired Man of the Decade 1992, International Man of the Year (UK) 1991, Rsch.
 Advisor of the Year (USA) 1991, One in a Million (UK) 1992, The Most Admired Men and Women of the Year (UK) 1993, World Intellectual 1993, International Biographical Centre (U.K.), nominated for Frank Dearman Award of Merit (UK) 1991, The International Order of Merit (UK) 1991, Lifetime Achievement Academy (USA) 1991 and the Galletti Memorial Award (USA) 1993, Awarded Plaque of Distinction as well as Roll of Honor Plaque 1989, International Hall of Leaders 1988, Silver Shield of Valor (USA) 1992, Hon.
 D.Sc., London Research.
 Institute.
 (UK) 1994, Meritorious Plaque of Excellence, Canadian.
 Association of Diving Contractors 1997, listed in: Internat.
 Who's Who of Intellectuals, Man of Achievement, Who's Who in the World, The Internat.
 Directory of Distinguished Leadership, The Five Hundred Leaders of Influence, Dictionary of Internat.
 Biography, 5000 Personalities of the World, Internat.
 Registry of Profiles, Book of Dedications, The First Five-Hundred, Who is Who in Internat.
 Hyperbaric Medicine, Who's Who in Science and Engineering, American Men and Women of Science, Internat.
 Book of Honor, Internat.
 Leaders of Achievement, Hon. appointment Adv.
 Ctte.
 Seneca Coll.
 1983, Chairman Canadian Standard Bd.
 Ctte.
 Survival Suits 1983-96, Chairman Canadian Association.
 Ctte. on Diving competency 1993-- , Deputy Governor Amerian.
 Biographical Inst.
 1988-- , Hon. member., Advisory Council International Biographical Centre (U.K.) 1990, first Honorary Life Member., Canadian Association Diving Contractors 1993, first Honorary NEWTSUIT Pilot 1995, First Honorary Member, Slovak Royal Association (Kosice) 1996, Board of Advisers Adv., Stroke Centre, Fort Lauderdale 1990, member of Board of Medical Technologies Management (Florida) 1990, Vice-President, Institute of Mental Physics (California) 1994, Vice-President., International Society of Hyperbaric Medicine (Italy) 1990-94, Senator and Member of High Chamber, International Parliament for Safety and Peace (Palermo) 1990, Regional Representative for Information Swedenborg (Calgary) 1992, ordained as Preceptor and Church Minister-at-Large (USA) 1993, co-author Exploring the Human Aura 1976, Canadian Oil and Gas Diving Regulations 1988, and 18 National Safety and Technical Standards, author various news articles and tech. papers, interviewed numerous internat.
 TV and Radio shows, cited various books, magazines & news articles, lectured on over sixty different subjects, guest speaker international symposiums, conferences & seminars, Founder Fellow, Institute of Diagnostic Engineers.
 (UK) 1981, Fellow, Institute Petroleum.
 (Scotland) 1981, Fellow, Institute International Biographic Association (UK) 1988, Founder, Canadian.
 Society Psychic Research.
 1973, Canadian Association Diving Contractors 1982, Merta Spiritual Centre 1989, and International Institute for Harmonious Development of Body and Mind (Ottawa) 1989, Chairman Czechoslovak Association Canada, Ottawa Branch.
 1986-91, Founder and Chief Spokesman, International Movement Let's Help Democracy in Eastern Europe 1990-92, Co-founder and Executive Ctte.
 Member for International Day of Democracy 1990-92, Assoc., Institute Mechanical Engineers.
 (UK) 1982, Institute Marine Engineers.
 (UK) 1988, Member Undersea Medical Society (USA) 1978, American College of Hyperbaric Medicine 1989, Dinshah Health Society (USA) 1992, Institute Patents & Patentees (UK) 1981, Ancient Astronaut Society (USA) 1982, Canadian Standards Assn.
 1982, British Psychology Society 1983, Canadian Fire Safety Association 1985, Society Fire Protection Engineers (Canada) 1985, Canadian, General Standards Board 1988, Marine Technology Society (USA) 1989, International Society for Hyperbaric Medicine 1990, International Society of Accredited Safety Auditors (USA) 1992, Society of Petroleum Engineers (USA) 1992, Institute Marine Safety Auditors (Canada) 1992, Professional Institute of Public Service of Canada 1993, Deep Submersible Pilots Association (USA) 1996.